luetkemj/luetkemj.github.io/_posts/2015-06-02-built-with-jekyll.md

 So why in the world am I using Jekyll?

-I would argue that Jekyll is to the modern web development work flow as WordPress is to web publishing.
+I would argue that Jekyll is to modern web development as WordPress is to web publishing.
 WordPress lowers the barrier to publishing on the web.
 I work with people everyday who have no experience with wordpress or any web publishing platform for that matter and yet, with WordPress, can setup a website or blog and have full ownership of their past, current, and future content with minimal friction.

-I believe that a motivated individual could get a site up and running with Jekyll without a background in web development with minimal friction.
+I believe that a motivated individual could also get a site up and running with Jekyll without a background in web development with minimal friction.
 The primary barrier to web development is fear.
 Fear that you will somehow break your computer - or worse - **the internet**!

 I can assure you, the Google will be just fine :)

+Let's dive head first into some serious workflows and see how not that hard it really is.

 <div class="meta" markdown="1">